stephenhuh/andy-mentoring/iteration4/it4.md

 Rewrite your code in the module pattern.

 Start building out more of the platform if you have ANY extra time or are just bored.
+Have a prepared list of questions for me by Thursday.

 #ETC
 Find some beauty in algos.